-Though the hammer has fallen on criminal activity on and off for years, Xiaomu Lee, a Kabukicho guide from China, restaurateur and author of “The Chinese Girls of Kabukicho,” believes that the installation of 50 security cameras following a fire at a mahjongg parlor that killed 44 people in 2001 was the beginning of a recent decrease in gangster activity.
+Though the hammer has fallen on criminal activity on and off for years, Lee Xiao Mu, a Kabukicho guide from China, restaurateur and author of “The Chinese Girls of Kabukicho,” believes that the installation of 50 security cameras following a fire at a mahjongg parlor that killed 44 people in 2001 was the beginning of a recent decrease in gangster activity.

 “It is rare to see yakuza wandering around Kabukicho now,” says Lee as his lithe frame, clad entirely in black, reclines in a chair inside his fourth-floor Chinese eatery Konansaikin.